davidchen003/react_basics/README_2.md

 **Commit 1**

-- use style sheet e.g. `index.css`
+- use style sheet e.g. `index.css` (copied from course github code), which is automatically imported into `index.js`

-- style components as external package (very popular)
+- style components as external package (very popular) (not immplemented)

+## Button.js component

+- so we can reuse this Button component in many places with different color, text, and onClick function.

+**Commit 2**